 Comprehensive Hedgehog Care Guide

-Whenever people hear of hedgehogs, they think of an out-sized, meat-eating hamster with spikes cover, this sounding like the stuff of nightmares.
+Whenever people hear of hedgehogs, they think of an out-sized, meat-eating hamster with spikes covered, this sounding like the stuff of nightmares.

-However, hedgehogs make excellent pets and share some traits with a hamster, for instance, their preference of living alone.
+However, hedgehogs are excellent pets and share some traits with hamsters, such as their preference for living alone.

-They both are nocturnal creatures, run long distances at night, not forgetting they are charming.
+They are both nocturnal creatures and run long distances at night, not forgetting that they are charming.

-In truth nevertheless, to live a long and happy life, hedgehogs require a different set of needs.
+In truth, nevertheless, to live a long and happy life, hedgehogs have different needs.

 Introducing Hedgehogs

-Having tapered nose, brown eyes and coat of quills makes these creatures photogenic, with this being one of the reasons for their rapid rise in popularity.
+Having a tapered nose, brown eyes, and coats of quills makes these creatures photogenic, which is one of the reasons for their rapid rise in popularity.

-First, carry out some research and find out whether in your state hedgehogs are legal.
+First, research and find out whether hedgehogs are legal in your state.

-For instance, the African pygmy hedgehog is not a native species thereby some of the states have forbidden keeping them as pets to safeguard the local ecosystem and native wildlife.
+For instance, the African pygmy hedgehog is not a native species.
+Some states have forbidden keeping them as pets to safeguard the local ecosystem and native wildlife.

-States which keeping hedgehogs as pets is illegal include:
+States that keeping hedgehogs as pets is illegal include:

 • California